grum-tez/archetype-docs/docs/tests/framework.md

 </Grid>
 </Grid>

-See the binding section for a detailed presentation.
+See the [binding](/docs/tests/binding) document for a detailed presentation of the generated API.

 ## Michelson execution